150 West Main Street: Structure

-The 20-story tower contains 234000 sqft of leasable space, managed by CB Richard Ellis.
+The 20-story tower contains 234000 sqft of leasable space, managed by CBRE Group.

-A branch office of SunTrust occupies part of the ground floor, and their name is on the banner sign at the top of the building.
+A branch office of Truist occupies part of the ground floor, and their name is on the banner sign at the top of the building.
 Todd Jurich's Bistro, a full-service restaurant established in 1992, changes its menu regularly based on the availability of fresh seasonal ingredients.
 Their wine selection is notable, and they have several private dining rooms.
 The lobby features original artwork on display, and a 2000 sqft penthouse is available to tenants for conferences and meetings.
 The building has 24/7 security and a backup generator provides electricity during power outages.

 In 2005, the original investors sold the property to the St. Joe Company for $50.5 million.

-On August 7, 2007 St. Joe sold the 98% leased building to Eola Capital, LLC for $56 million.
+On August 7, 2007, St. Joe sold the 98% leased building to Eola Capital, LLC for $56 million.

 Finally, Gate Petroleum acquired the building on February 8, 2008.
 At the time, the occupancy rate was 97% with just three vacant suites.
 The majority of lessees are legal and financial businesses, including dozens of lawyers, Certified Public Accountants, and prominent firms: Troutman Sanders, Kaufman & Canoles, Virginia Natural Gas, CB Richard Ellis brokerage and Wachovia Securities.